 There is little information on Molybdenum’s absorption as it’s required in microscopic amounts.
 Most people receive adequate doses from their diets.

 Many foods contain this trace element, however these foods are some of the richest sources:

 Selenium is required by our bodies for reproduction, DNA production, thyroid function, bone health, reducing free radical activity and fighting off infections 30.

 Selenium deficiency is incredibly rare, but those who are undergoing kidney dialysis, who have HIV or live in areas with poor soils are at risk.

 Symptoms include infertility, thyroid imbalances, a severely compromised immune system, brittle bones, and heart problems.
-Some research correlates low Selenium levels with an increased risk of cancer and reduced cognition.
+Some research correlates low Selenium levels with reduced cognition as well.

-Selenium appears to play a key role in aging.
-Given that it decreases as we grow older, that deficiencies cause sexual impotence and that the body needs it to protect against free radical damage; maintaining adequate levels of Selenium is required for longevity!
+Selenium appears to play a key role in sustaining our overall youth and vitality.
+Given that it decreases as we grow older, that deficiencies promote sexual impotence and that the body needs it to protect against free radical damage; maintaining adequate levels of Selenium may be a requirement for longevity!

 Consuming lower amounts of Selenium daily results in better absorption of this trace mineral.
 In a diet rich in the amino acid Methionine, less Selenium is required and thus less is absorbed.

 Vitamin C tends to enhance it’s absorption when Selenium is consumed in an organic form.

 Heavy metals reduce it’s bioavailability by binding to Selenium before the body can absorb it.
 Soluble fiber also inhibits the absorption of Selenium.